Green Hill Farm This moment is yours—

 I will turn my attention to what is uplifting, positive, and good.
 “Hey baby when I’m looking at you I know this vibe is true There’s love, There’s hope for love, THERE’S BEAUTY IN THE WORLD.” ~Macy Gray

 In life, we often go through our days interacting with others, but not really connecting.
 It’s just the way it is.
 Most days we are busy, stressed, and distracted—replaying yesterday and worrying about tomorrow.
 It can be difficult to be in the moment, to observe and listen, to be present—to look and actually see.
 Not that we mean to or want to, but sometimes we operate on a superficial level.
-This is partly because we are so engaged in our own worlds, disconnected and unable to relate to something outside of ourselves.
-I’m reminded of an experience I had one summer while visiting my favorite place—England.
-My husband and I were spending the day in a Cotswolds market town in Gloucestershire, a charming place with honey-colored, stone architecture and baskets full of colorful, cascading flowers adorning the front of every other building.
-As we made our way along the busy highstreet, a courtyard with shops and galleries caught our attention.
-We walked into the brightly lit space with sunlight streaming down from the skylights above, illuminating the shops before us.
+This is partly because we are so engaged in our own worlds, disconnected, and unable to relate to something outside of ourselves.
+I’m reminded of an experience I had one summer while visiting one of my favorite places–England.
+I was spending the day in a Cotswolds market town in Gloucestershire, a charming place with honey-colored, stone architecture and baskets full of colorful, cascading flowers adorning pubs and storefronts.
+As I made my way along the busy highstreet, a courtyard with galleries caught my attention.
+I walked into the brightly lit space with sunlight streaming down from the skylights above, illuminating the shops before me.
 I immediately noticed the simple but stunning jewelry in one of the galleries.
 I walked in and began to browse.
 My gaze landed on an understated, wide, silver band with an anticlastic shape.
 It was lovely.
 I wanted to try it on, but I didn’t see anyone.
-I looked across the hallway, and sitting opposite the gallery, in a studio, […]
+I looked across the hallway, and sitting opposite the gallery, in a studio, was the artist.
+She was petite […]

 I. LOVE.
 Peanut butter.
 So, it makes sense that I would also love peanut butter cookies; however, it’s not just the taste that endears me to this special treat.
 It’s also the memories.
 When I was a girl, peanut butter cookies were always the cookie I wanted to make with Mom.
 I so enjoyed rolling the little balls of dough in my hands and using a fork to make the crisscross design atop the cookie.
 And, very often, peanut butter cookies were the treat awaiting Santa Claus on Christmas Eve at my house.
 This recipe for peanut butter cookies is unbelievably easy, only requiring four ingredients: sugar, peanut butter, an egg, and vanilla extract.
 The peanut butter flavor really shines through, especially since there isn’t any flour.
 For such a simple recipe, the taste is amazing!
 A few years ago when making these cookies, I decided to modify Mom’s recipe a bit.
 I really like ginger.
 So, for a twist, I added ginger, cinnamon, cloves, and crystallized ginger.
 Oh, and I also placed a few chocolate chips on top for good measure.
 The result: yummy, yummy cookies!
 These peanut butter spice cookies turned out to be delicious; and, if you’re looking for the perfect wine to pair with them, a Malmsey Madeira works well.
 Enjoy!
 Peanut Butter Spice Cookies: *Use organic ingredients when possible.
 Ingredients: 1 cup peanut butter 1 cup sugar (1/2 cup raw cane sugar & 1/2 cup […]